Baptisms, Weddings, Funerals

 At Salisbury United Church we are part of a Christian religious tradition that regards baptism as a basic building block in the life of faith, both for individuals and for the church community.
 Whenever a baptism takes

-place, we take joy in the opening up of a person’s life to their essential identity as a son or daughter of God.
+place, we take joy in the opening up of a person’s life to their essential identity as a beloved person of God.
 Baptism also recognizes that a child, youth or adult is placed to live out that identity within the Christian religious tradition.
 With each baptism, we experience the opening up of our church community as we remember once again how God loves many, many kinds of people from all walks of life.

 Baptism is open to people of all ages.
 Children are presented for baptism by their parents, who have taken a parents’ baptism preparation program.
-Parents, by presenting their children for baptism, also affirm their own belonging to, and participation in, the church community.
+Parents, by presenting their children for baptism, make their own faith affirmation and affirm their ongoing participation in, the church community.

 Youth and adults present themselves for baptism, after a similar program of preparation and exploration of faith.
 All baptisms, whether child, youth or adult, are performed on a Sunday during a regular service of worship.

-Confirmation, another step in a person’s faith journey, happens when they personally choose to belong to the church community of their choice.
+Confirmation, another step in a person’s faith journey, happens when they personally align themselves with the church community of their choice.
 Confirmation happens on its own during a service of worship, or at the same time as baptism for people being baptized later in life.
+Parents of infants and children being baptized may choose to to be confirmed and/or baptized at the same time.

 Salisbury United Church belongs to a Christian religious tradition that views marriage as a “good and honourable